Virginia Motorcycle Statutes

 B. No person shall operate motorcycles without such equipment on the public highways of the Commonwealth other than at the times and under the circumstances set forth in this section.

-15; § 46.2-1012.
-Headlights, auxiliary headlights, tail lights, brake lights, and illumination of license plates on motorcycles.
+Headlights, auxiliary headlights, tail lights, brake lights, and illumination of license plates on motorcycles (§ 46.2-1012).

-Every motorcycle shall be equipped with at least one headlight which shall be of a type that has been approved by the Superintendent and shall be capable of projecting sufficient light to the front of such motorcycle to render discernible a person or object at a distance of 200 feet.
-However, the lights shall not project a glaring or dazzling light to persons approaching such motorcycles.
-In addition, each motorcycle may be equipped with not more than two auxiliary headlights of a type approved by the Superintendent.
+Every motorcycle or autocycle shall be equipped with at least one headlight which shall be of a type that has been approved by the Superintendent and shall be capable of projecting sufficient light to the front of such motorcycle or autocycle to render discernible a person or object at a distance of 200 feet.
+However, the lights shall not project a glaring or dazzling light to persons approaching such motorcycles or autocycles.
+In addition, each motorcycle or autocycle may be equipped with not more than two auxiliary headlights of a type approved by the Superintendent except as otherwise provided in this section.

 No person shall drive and no owner of a vehicle shall permit or allow the operation of any such vehicle on a highway unless it is equipped with an exhaust system in good working order and in constant operation to prevent excessive or unusual levels of noise; provided however, that for motor vehicles, such exhaust system shall be of a type installed as standard factory equipment, or comparable to that designed for use on the particular vehicle as standard factory equipment.
 An exhaust system shall not be deemed to prevent excessive or unusual noise if it permits the escape of noise in excess of that permitted by the standard factory equipment exhaust system of private passenger motor vehicles or trucks of standard make.